otis22/dog-wheelchair/README.md

 ## Rotate

 I did and rotate platform for front wheels, but my dog can`t use them.
-If you need it write me letter.
+If you need it let me know.